neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/DataSources.rst

 The ``dataSourceIdentifier`` will automatically be removed from the ``arguments`` parameter.

 .. note::
-  Data sources are restricted to only be accessible for users with the ``TYPO3.Neos:Backend.DataSource`` privilege, which is included in the ``TYPO3.Neos:Editor`` role.
+  Data sources are restricted to only be accessible for users with the ``Neos.Neos:Backend.DataSource`` privilege, which is included in the ``Neos.Neos:Editor`` role.
 This means that a user has to have access to the backend to be able to access a data point.

 Example ``TestDataSource.php``: